Summary of College Objectives

 - Cultivate a faculty and staff rich with cultural competencies—to respect the cultural, social, and academic needs of all learners—and to increase awareness of diversity and knowledge of inclusive practices

 - Continue hosting community dialogues on promoting diversity and inclusion that will provide opportunities to translate conversations into community actions

-- Enhance and promote student employment to students, especially International students and students of color, with the goal of increasing retention and completion rates.
+- Assess and improve the services of the Internship Program and help increase student participation, especially for students of color, with the goal of increasing retention and completion rates.

 D. PLAN, ACHIEVE, AND MANAGE GROWTH

 - Develop, communicate, and execute plans, processes, and procedures consistent with student and community needs and the college’s mission